Congratulations to Winners of the Outstanding Financial Counseling or Planning Center Award!

 Research has shown that students are more likely to drop out of school because of “outside pressures” – such as finances and employment pressures – than poor grades.
-The University of North Texas created the Student Money Management Center (SMMC) in the fall of 2005 with the goal to streamline all financial literacy education services under the oversight of one dedicated office serving as a single point entry to eliminate frustrations and confusion among students seeking support, counsel and guidance.
+The University of North Texas created the Student Money Management Center (SMMC) in the fall of 2005 with the goal of streamlining all financial literacy education services under the oversight of one dedicated office serving as a single point of entry to eliminate frustrations and confusion among students seeking support, counsel and guidance.
 Since its inception, the center has served more than 96,000 students, individuals, families, and community members.
 Through the efforts of a dedicated team, students, families, and community members are gaining the confidence and knowledge needed to successfully manage their financial lives.
 In addition, the center’s leadership team readily and freely shares materials, resources, and guidance to AFCPE members, practitioners, and educators.
-Since 2008 more than 375 institutions of higher learning and practitioners have reached out to center to learn how to create and replicate programs and services.
+Since 2008, more than 375 institutions of higher learning and practitioners have reached out to the center to learn how to create and replicate programs and services.
 Today the center continues to serve with distinction the mission of AFCPE and the criteria of this award through its ever-growing array of innovative programs and services.

 2016: Merrimack College Financial Capability Center

-The Financial Capability Center is a partnership between Merrimack College in North Andover, MA, and ACT Lawrence, a community development corporation, that provides bilingual financial education, coaching and counselling services to the low-income, mostly Latino, residents of the City of Lawrence, MA.
+The Financial Capability Center is a partnership between Merrimack College in North Andover, MA, and ACT Lawrence, a community development corporation that provides bilingual financial education, coaching and counseling services to the low-income, mostly Latino, residents of the City of Lawrence, MA.
 The goals of the Center are: 1) to provide Merrimack College students with the knowledge, skills, practice, and confidence necessary to become effective financial coaches; 2) to increase financial stability for low-income and underserved individuals and households in Lawrence through building financial capability, and 3) to promote financial inclusion and healthy financial behaviors on campus and in the larger community through education, coaching, participatory action research, and outreach.

 2015: University of Utah Personal Money Management Center